MobileFirstDesign/stories/README.md

 # stories
-A text to speech story book
+A text to speech story book app coded as a PWA.